CloudReactor/cloudreactor-procwrapper/README.md

 user manually stopping the Task Execution), in which case the module terminates your code and exits.

-When your code is finished running, the module informs the API server of the exit code or result.
+After your code finishes, the module informs the API server of the exit code or result.
 CloudReactor monitors Tasks to ensure they are still responsive, and keeps a history of the Executions of Tasks, allowing you to view failures and run durations in the past.